westerndigitalcorporation/zonedstorage.io/docs/linux/config.md

 ## Kernel Installation

-Similarly to the compilation process, installing a zoned block device enabled kernel follows the same procedure as a regular kernel.
-That is, for a local installation, the following command can be used.
+The procedure for installing a zoned-block-device-enabled kernel is the same as the procedure for installing a regular kernel.
+Use the following command to install the kernel locally.

 ```bash
 $ sudo make modules_install install
 ```

-This must be followed eventually by the system boot loader configuration as required (or not) by the distribution used.
+Follow this command by configuring the system bootloader (if your distribution requires it).
+Some distributions might not require you to configure the system bootloader.

-The host system can then be restarted to execute the kernel enabling zoned block device support.
+Then restart the host system to execute the newly-compiled and newly-installed kernel, on which you have enabled support for zoned block devices.

-One additional step is however highly recommended: reinstalling the kernel headers.
-Doing so, the file */usr/include/linux/blkzoned.h* will be installed, thus allowing applications to be compiled against the [zoned block device API](/linux/zbd-api) supported by the kernel.
+At this point in the installation process, we highly recommend reinstalling the kernel headers.
+By reinstalling the kernel headers, the file */usr/include/linux/blkzoned.h* will be installed, which will allow applications to be compiled against the [zoned block device API](/linux/zbd-api) supported by the kernel.

-Installing the kernel user header files is done using the following command.
+Run the following command to install the kernel user header files.

 ```bash
 $ sudo make headers_install
 ```

-See the kernel `make help` output for more information on this directive.
+See the kernel's `make help` output for more information on this directive.

-With the kernel user header files installed, it is recommended to recompile from source any package that will be used to manage and access zoned block devices.
-In particular, recompiling and re-instlalling [Linux system utilities](/projects/util-linux) is highly recommended as many other packages rely on *util-linux* zoned block device features (e.g. file systems formatting tools through *libblkid*).
+After the the kernel user header files have been installed, we recommend that you recompile from source any package that will be used to manage and access zoned block devices.
+In particular, recompiling and re-instlalling [Linux system utilities](/projects/util-linux) is highly recommended because many packages rely on *util-linux* zoned block device features (e.g. file systems that use *libblkid*).

-The kernel installation and user header files installation can be simplified by using the RPM packages generated with the `make rpm-pkg` command.
-Installing all the packages generated will install the kernel core itself, the associated driver modules and the user API herder files.
-The RPM package `kernel-headers-<version>.<arch>.rpm` must be installed for the kernel user API header files to be updated.
+The installation of the kernel and the installation of the user header files can be simplified by using the RPM packages that are generated with the `make rpm-pkg` command.
+If you install all of the packages generated by that command, you will install the kernel core itself, the associated driver modules, and the user API herder files.
+The RPM package `kernel-headers-<version>.<arch>.rpm` must be installed in order for the kernel user API header files to be updated.